coldshrine/study-notes/books/effective-java.md

 ### Prefer interfaces to reflection

 Reflection allows one class to use another, even if the latter class did not exist when the former was compiled.
 This comes at a price:

+* You lose all the benefits of compile-type type checking.